bottlerocket-os/bottlerocket/variants/README.md

 It supports self-hosted clusters.

 This variant is compatible with Kubernetes 1.29, 1.30, 1.31, and 1.32 clusters.

+## vmware-k8s-1.30: VMware Kubernetes 1.30 node

+The [vmware-k8s-1.30](vmware-k8s-1.30/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
+It supports self-hosted clusters.

+This variant is compatible with Kubernetes 1.30, 1.31, 1.32, and 1.33 clusters.

 ### metal-dev: Metal development build